JoySarkarBD/express-prisma-ts-app-boilerplate/readme.md

 });

 /**
- * Controller function to handle the update operation for multiple blog.
+ * Controller function to handle the update operation for multiple blogs.
  *
  * @param {Request} req - The request object containing an array of blog data in the body.
  * @param {Response} res - The response object used to send the response.
  * @returns {void}
  */
 export const updateManyBlog = catchAsync(async (req: Request, res: Response) => {
-  // Call the service method to update multiple blog and get the result const result = await blogServices.updateManyBlog(req.body);
+  // Call the service method to update multiple blogs and get the result const result = await blogServices.updateManyBlog(req.body);
   // Send a success response with the updated blogs data ServerResponse(res, true, 200, 'Blogs updated successfully', result);